-Our aim in Year One is to develop the children's independence, whilst introducing them to the more formal curriculum of daily phonics, handwriting, English (reading, writing, speaking and listening) and Mathematics.
+Our aim in Year One is to develop the children's independence, whilst introducing them to the more formal curriculum of daily phonics which follows the 'Letters and Sounds' scheme, handwriting, English (reading, writing, speaking and listening) and Mathematics.
 We do this through a range of exciting topics which develop their learning and stimulate the children's interest.
 All of our topics are cross-curricular and teach the children skills, learning through practical experiences, the arts, computing and science.

 In the Autumn term our topics are Journeys and Space, Harvest and Thankfulness, and Silent Films.
 We explore Christmas through the topic of Light.
 We participate in the Harvest festival and Christmas performances.
 The children have the opportunity to show their parents their work and learning environment on our Parent's afternoon.